madhyastha/aws-pearc2020-workshop/content/02-aws-getting-started/03-aws-console-login.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

+If you are taking this workshop virtually at PEARC, you will get instructions for how to access your temporary account.

-Depending on conditions in which you are running this guide, you may access the AWS Console through direct sign-in ([here](https://signin.aws.amazon.com/console)) or as directed by your trainer.
-To log in you will need to enter your AWS Account ID or alias, IAM user name, and Password that as provided to you for this lab.
+However, if you are taking this workshop after the conference, you may access the AWS Console through direct sign-in ([here](https://signin.aws.amazon.com/console)) or as directed by your trainer.
+To log in you will need to enter your AWS Account ID or alias, IAM user name, and Password.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/login.png)